Three times a week, we do our podcast, Verdict with Ted Cruz.

 There's absolute silence when the FBI is doing things that isn't targeting them.

-So I think this is a one-sided one-sided narrative that has been developed and amplified, particularly by President Trump.
+So I think this is a one-sided narrative that has been developed and amplified, particularly by President Trump.

-We know that there was top secret classified information all over those servers, which is why she deleted and used bleach bit uh to erase all 33,000 emails.
+Well, we know that on the secret servers of Hillary Clinton that they used BleachPit to erase, we know that there was top-secret classified information all over those servers, which is why she deleted and used BleachPit to erase all 33,000 emails.

 It's why SIM cards were removed.